dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * `iMac18,1` - this is used for computers utilizing the iGPU for displaying.
 * `iMac18,3` - this is used for computers using a dGPU for displaying, and an iGPU for computing tasks only.
    * Note: While iMac19,1 and iMac19,2 are a closer match, these SMBIOS are not compatible with versions of macOS older than Mojave and not all fixes are compatible with them(ie: USBInjectAll)

+**Note**: Mobile users should refer to the SMBIOS page on which to choose: [Mobile SMBIOS](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extras/smbios.md)

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following: